rosberry/depo/README.md

 # Depo :station:
 The dependency managers wrapper.

-Use Carthage, Pods and SwiftPackages in single project easily.
++ Use Carthage, Pods and SwiftPackages in single project easily.
-Manage Cartfile, Podfile and Package.swift by single file.
++ Manage Cartfile, Podfile and Package.swift by single **Depofile** file.
-Update and install Carthage, Pods and Swift Packages by single command
++ Update and install Carthage, Pods and Swift Packages by single command

 ## Requirements